 Arizona law allows taxpayers to redirect some of their state taxes to help the poorest in our state.

-Watch the short video on this page to learn more on how your tax dollar gift can be DOUBLED through IMPACT AZ!
+Watch the short video on this page to learn more on how your tax dollar gift can feed families for free!

 The state of Arizona issues each qualified charity partner a Qualifying Charitable Organization Code.
 HCC’s code is: 20157